germangb/mini-fs/README.md

 ## Merging

 You can merge multiple file systems so they share the same mount point using a tuple.
-This allows you to override certain files from another location.
+This allows you to override files between locations.

 Example use cases:

 * Config files with default fallbacks.
-* Replace assets on a game (modding).
+* Replacing the assets from a game (modding).

 ```rust
 let a = Local::new("data/");